johnalison/obsidian-notes/Journal/6 December 2024 Friday.md

 - Q: What is the super low-lying fruit in particle physics ?
 - Info with data sizes: Luca Clissa (2022)
 - Not so much about Normalizing flows
-- Trick in ML stack the units to add expressiness
+- Trick in ML stack the units to add expressivness
-- Not learning much
+- Not learning much...
-- CATHODE and ANODE - only work on 1D bump hunt...?
+- CATHODE and ANODE - only work on 1D bump hunt...? ... yes
 - LHC 2020 R&D datasets
 - Research